Written by Greg Ellifritz

 The .45 ACP is a fine cartridge.
-I carry one every day on my police duty belt.
+I carried one every day on my police duty belt for nearly 20 years.
 It just isn’t quite the man stopper that Col. Cooper suggests.
 I submit the following news article to highlight my position:

 The short article describes an incredibly violent home invasion attack against a 64-year old man and his wife.
 It was 4:30 am and the man awoke to the sound of breaking glass.
 Before he could realize what was happening, both he and his wife were under attack by two intruders.
 One of the men grabbed him.
 The other put his wife in a headlock and began punching her in the face.
 Fortunately, the homeowner was able to grab his .45 pistol just before the attack.

 “I raised my .45 and squeezed off three rounds in his face,” he said of the intruder closest to him.
 “He was still coming.
 I emptied the magazine and he fell on top of me.”

 Three .45 rounds to the face and the attacker is still in the fight?
 How could that be?
 The .45 is supposed to drop 19 men out of 20!
 If you have researched shootings as long as I have, failures like this wouldn’t surprise you.
 No handgun works that well.
 The .45 is as good as any other round and better than most, but sometimes things just don’t work out the way you plan.
 I’ve seen stories of people who have been hit by WAY more than 3 rounds from a .45 and still kept fighting.

 To make matters worse, one of the homeowner’s rounds missed and hit his elderly wife in the arm.
 She survived.
 The bad guy didn’t.